 This is how it unfolds—

-- You will get a private screener link for your trial balloon film selection.
+- You will be cc'd on a letter saying you are assigned to review this film.
+This is your first "assignment letter".
+You will get a private screener link for your trial balloon film selection.

 - You will receive MANY more specific guidelines and write-ups on rules that need to be followed in every review.
-You are asked to read ALL of these guidelines before you watch your film, before you start writing your review, and then again before you send it in/ as you edit yourself.
+You are asked to read ALL of these guidelines upon receipt and that you send any question on terms to the editor in chief, then you read these guidelines again before you watch your film, before you start writing your review, and then again before you send it in/ as you edit yourself.

 - At the same time, you are asked to begin reading all the new stories in the magazine every day—a practice you are asked to continue once you are an official writer.